-The COVID-19 crisis has confirmed and accelerated Mayo Clinic's 2030 strategic direction to create the health care of the future through the Mayo Clinic Platform.
-The pandemic response has demanded connected, coordinated, data-driven actions — precisely the type of orchestration for which the Mayo Clinic Platform is designed.
+The COVID-19 crisis has confirmed and accelerated Mayo Clinic's 2030 strategic direction to create the health care of the future through Mayo Clinic Platform.
+The pandemic response has demanded connected, coordinated, data-driven actions — precisely the type of orchestration for which Mayo Clinic Platform is designed.

 For example, Dr. Halamka has helped spearhead the COVID-19 Healthcare Coalition involving many global organizations, large health care facilities and labs.
 The coalition has worked in real time to increase COVID-19 testing capacity for the country, coordinate treatment research and accelerate vaccine development.

 Earlier diagnoses.
 More accurate diagnoses.
 Care personalized for each person.
 Hospital-level care at home.
 World-class care in every neighborhood.
 Mayo Clinic Platform is creating a world where the best possible care is available to everyone, everywhere.

 As new technologies create novel opportunities and approaches, Mayo Clinic Platform is harnessing these new technologies to change how care is provided.
 Mayo Clinic Platform offers products that help:

 Gather — Collect, harmonize, curate, de-identify and store data to create one common repository of evidence-based knowledge.